-Individuals: Taxable gains are subject to a tax charge of 18% or 28% depending on the highest rate of tax paid generally by the disposor personally.
+Individuals: Taxable gains are subject to a tax charge between 10% and 28% depending on (a) the the nature of the asset disposed of and (b) the highest rate of tax paid generally by the disposer personally.

-Companies are subject to, broadly speaking, the same rules for calculating capital gains, but the rates of charge, indexation relief and other topics will differ.
-Essentially, companies pay corporation tax on gains and indexation relief continues beyond 31st March 1998.
+Broadly speaking companies are subject to the same rules for calculating capital gains, but the rates of charge and other aspects will differ.

 Although “disposal” will be the trigger for charging this tax, the legislation does not define it.
 The word therefore taken its normal meaning but, as you will not be surprised to learn, case law and other factors have worked through the years to establish parameters.
 Due to complexities in this area, we do not feel able to go into great details here and must recommended contacting us for special advice.
 Tax is charged with reference to the tax year which includes the date of disposal.
 The exact date for contractual disposal is therefore of prime importance.
 If a disposal is to be made late in the tax year, it may be worth considering delaying until early in the next tax year.
 Such a change could grant a twelve month delay in the tax becoming payable, thereby improve cash flow and earn another year’s interest.

 Both are basically calculated in the same way and the steps to be followed are these: